n1x-shell/ws-nextjs/README.md

 UPLINK        external broadcast node — youtube.com/@lvtunnelcore
 ```

 Tab buttons are shortcuts.
 They execute shell commands.
 They do not navigate.
 There is only one page.
+Media is currently served via YouTube embeds in `contentRenderer.tsx`.
+Mux packages (`@mux/mux-player-react`, `@mux/mux-audio-react`) are installed but migration is pending.

 -----